aaron-obrien/CCG_prescriptions_project/README.md

     '''
     Description:

-    prescriptionsPlot passes the provided CCG and BNF arguments to the make_name function.
-The validated CCG and BNF codes returned from the make_name function are then passed to the getcombined function to obtain a merged dataset ready for plotting.
+    prescriptionsPlot passes the provided CCG and BNF arguments to the makeName function.
+The validated CCG and BNF codes returned from the makeName function are then passed to the getCombined function to obtain a merged dataset ready for plotting.
 The function then returns a plot that displays the average and standard deviation number of prescriptions per 1000 people made for the specified BNF each month across all centres within the specified CCG.
 Additionally the plot displays the values for the two centres